msclarissawhite/localhappenings-v2/ORGANIZER_QUICKSTART_GUIDE.md

 Tell families what makes your event special.
 What will kids do?
 What should they bring?
 What makes it unique?

+**Rich Text Formatting** – The description field includes a formatting toolbar that lets you:
+- **Bold** and *italic* text for emphasis
+- Create **bullet lists** or **numbered lists** for schedules or requirements
+- Add **headings** to organize longer descriptions
+- Insert **links** to registration pages, venue websites, or additional information
+- Use **undo/redo** if you make a mistake

+**Tips for Effective Formatting:**
+- Use headings to break up longer descriptions (e.g., "What to Expect", "What to Bring")
+- Create lists for age ranges, activity schedules, or items to bring
+- Bold important details like "Registration required" or "Free admission"
+- Link to external resources like parking maps or venue accessibility guides

 **Example:**
 > "Join us for an interactive storytime featuring classic picture books, songs, and movement activities.
 Perfect for toddlers ages 0-3 and their caregivers.
 We'll read three stories, sing songs with props, and end with a simple craft.
 Bring a blanket to sit on – we gather in a circle on the floor.
 No registration required, drop-ins welcome!"